 Don’t leave this task for last, knock it out of the way first!
-When you start with your garage, you can usually get a head start on your trash and donation piles and even find things you can sell for extra cash to go into your moving budget.
+When you start with your garage, you can usually get a head start on your trash and donation piles.
+Once you sort through what you’re throwing away, you can sell these items for extra cash to go into your moving budget.

-Start to get rid of anything that can be a potential hazard during the moving process, including fertilizers, pesticides, oil, and those extra gas containers.
-And start to organize any tools or appliances so they can be transported correctly to your new home!
+Start to get rid of anything that can be a potential hazard during the moving process, including fertilizers, pesticides, oil, paint, and gas containers.
+Start to organize any tools or appliances so they can be transported correctly to your new home!

 Any shovels, rakes, and other yard tools, wrap the ends in bubble wrap and wrap it up with tape to avoid any injury while moving.
 If you have any tools, try and remove detachable parts and pack them in their original boxes for the best protection!
-Tools with sharp edges should be wrapped in old cloth and bubble wrap and secured, so no one gets hurt in the process.
+Tools with sharp edges should be wrapped in old cloth and bubble wrap and secured to avoid injury.

 If you have an extra freezer or refrigerator in your garage, remember to defrost and clean it before the big day and put it aside, so it’s ready for the moving crew.
 For things like your lawnmowers and other machinery, don’t forget to also empty out the gas or oil before relocation.

 If your family stores sports equipment in the garage, you may find some pieces strange to pack.
 For things like bicycles, remember to take off the handlebars and pedals and put them in a space to easily find when you move.